How To Host The Best Thanksgiving On A Small Budget

 Another way to take the sting out of the grocery bill is to start buying your ingredients several weeks ahead of time.
 Spread the cost out over 2-3 paydays and buy when the ingredients are on sale.

-Share or Split Cost
+Share Or Split Cost

 Sometimes Thanksgiving dinner calls for ingredients that we may not have on hand or use very often.
 One thing that you can do is check with friends or family that are also hosting and needing to buy the same items and offer to split the cost.
 This may include certain spices or buying things in bulk to get a cheaper price.

-Save on the Turkey!
+Save On The Turkey!

 **Update**